Partition function (number theory): Approximation formulas

 Techniques for implementing the Hardy–Ramanujan–Rademacher formula efficiently on a computer are discussed by Johansson (2012), who shows that $p(n)$ can be computed in time $O(n^{1/2+\varepsilon})$ for any $\varepsilon>0$.
 This is near-optimal in that it matches the number of digits of the result.
 The largest value of the partition function computed exactly is $p(10^{20})$, which has slightly more than 11 billion digits.

 Strict partition function

 Definition and properties

-A partition in which no part occurs more than one is called strict, or is said to be a partition into distinct parts.
+A partition in which no part occurs more than once is called strict, or is said to be a partition into distinct parts.
 The function q(n) gives the number of these strict partitions of the given sum n.
 For example, q(3) = 2 because the partitions 3 and 1 + 2 are strict, while the third partition 1 + 1 + 1 of 3 has repeated parts.
 The number q(n) is also equal to the number of partitions of n in which only odd summands are permitted.